 The series of walks is normally done over a seven day period by more experienced walkers, but if you’re a complete beginner, and depending on your fitness level, it may be necessary to break it down into shorter walks over a longer period.

-The weather : The best months for good walking weather are May – August, but unfortunately this is when the dreaded Midges will be out in force.
+THE WEATHER: The best months for good walking weather are between May and August, but unfortunately this is when the dreaded Midges will be out in force.
 The Midge is a small mosquito-like insect that likes blood.
-It’s not harmful, just annoying, and you can buy repellants from the chemist.
-The Scottish weather can be changeable, meaning that damp, wet or cold weather should be expected at virtually any time of year.
+It’s not harmful, just annoying, and you can buy repellents from the chemist.
+Our weather can be changeable, so damp, wet or cold weather should be expected at virtually any time of the year.

-Accommodation : Many people walking the Way opt for camping, while others prefer to keep their rucksack as light as possible.
+ACCOMMODATION: Many people walking the Way opt for camping, others prefer to keep their rucksack as light as possible.
 Walking the West Highland Way takes you up the east side of Loch Lomond where there is adequate accommodation with many B&Bs and Guest Houses to be found.
-Usually you can find somewhere without booking in advance, but if you prefer, see the Scotland Accommodation page.
+Usually you can find somewhere without booking in advance, but you can check your options on the Scotland Accommodation page.

 This is the recommended route but you can break it down to suit yourself, again depending on your ability.
 It’s not a race, so take your time and enjoy the scenery.